NYUAppSec/appsec_hw2/HW2_Instructions.md

 ## What to Submit

-On NYU Classes, submit a link to your GitHub repository.
-The repository should be **private**, and you should add the instructor/TA's GitHub account as a contributor to give them access for grading.
+On Brightspace, submit a link to your GitHub repository.

-For this section, your instructor is: **moyix**

-Your TA is: **Manan-bit**

 The repository should contain:

 * Part 1